jkrieger6/README-generator/README.md

 * This application is covered under the [MIT](https://choosealicense.com/licenses/mit/) license
 * [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

+## Contributing
+1. Fork the repository and clone it to your local machine.
+2. Create a new branch for your feature or bug fix.
+3. Make your changes and commit them to your branch.
+4. Push your changes to your forked repository.
+5. Open a pull request to the original repository, and describe your changes and why they are necessary.

 ## Support
 * For support, the best form of contact will be by email at jkrieger11@gmail.com .